travro/monthly-cash-trends/README.md

 # Mct

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.
+## Node Web Server

+Run `npm run server` to create a node server, upon request the server will make a call to mockapi.io and return a JSON string

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding